 - Daedalus: The Awakening of Golden Jazz

-An upcoming game, Daedalus: The Awakening of Golden Jazz, is a prequel to At the End of the Dream which takes place in the Greater New York Area when Saburo, prior to being a police officer and detective, arrives in NYC to collect the belongings of his grandfather Kyosuke, who was murdered.
+Daedalus: The Awakening of Golden Jazz is a prequel to At the End of the Dream.
+Saburo, prior to being a police officer and detective, arrives in New York City to collect the belongings of his grandfather Kyosuke, who was murdered.
 He is helped by Yoko, who is a Japanese international student studying in the city and by his old female friend, Abby.

 Overall, the games are quite linear and definitely more read than played, but those who enjoy mystery games should find them intriguing.